 Changing the sales compensation plan at once may risk the sales forecasts for the next quarter.
 Doing this your sales executives may try to sell only to the most appropriate prospects without any risk in approaching new leads.

 If there is any new sales rep in the office don’t provide him the targets at the first or second month.
 He might be new to your business genre and it definitely takes time to understand the business and get the deals.

-Timely approach to competitive analysis will help you gain better insights through your competitors marketing strategy.
+A timely approach to competitive analysis will help you gain better insights through your competitor's marketing strategy.
 Always try to provide the best deals for the customer to choose your product.

 Keep an eye on your sales pipeline and monitoring those will help you bring business.
-If the economic conditions of your client/ customer is at its best now, they are likely to invest in their business for a betterment.
+If the economic conditions of your client/ customer are at their best now, they are likely to invest in their business for betterment.

 Be aware of the new laws guiding your business, it may take you to the top or just ditch back.
 Keeping the newest trends in your product and fulfilling customer’s demand can safeguard you.

 Are you lagging behind in providing the necessary modifications in your product that your customers are looking for?
 Or haven’t changed the pricing model for years?
 Then this may be a major reason for your sales decline.

 Every business has its own season of high demand.
 Forex.
 If you run a hotel business then you are supposed to expect a peak in your sales during the last quarter of the year probably in the month of December due to vacations.
 And the same season is the worst for any other IT or Banking industry.

 If your product is complementing any other product in the market which you are not selling, and if that complimentary product has a high demand.
 Then you are supposed to be gaining business.